AnthonissenBert/Notes/SlingshotDnD/Quests/The Haunting of Windmill Tower.md

 3. **Control Over Machinery:** Disabling the control mechanism grants the party temporary control over some of the clockwork constructs in the laboratory.
 They can use these constructs as allies or distractions in future battles.

+4. a magical artifact that benefits the party
 # Level 5: The Shadowy Sanctum (lvl6)

 The party ascends to the fifth and final level of the tower, entering a chamber shrouded in darkness.
 The air feels heavy with foreboding, and the only illumination comes from faint, pulsating shadows that dance along the walls.
 At the center of the room stands a menacing, shadowy figure, its eyes blazing with malevolence.
 This is the heart of the tower's curse.